 Gloves are Essential When Handling Lariats

 Leather gloves are an essential tool when handling lariats and training horses.
-When you’re working with a lariat, you’ll want to have a pair of gloves on to provide better grip and control as well as to protect your hands.
-There are several points when using the Method to train a horse that we might need a lariat.
+When you’re working with a lariat, you’ll want to have a pair of gloves on to provide better grip and control of the rope as well as to protect your hands.
+There are several points when using the Method to train a horse that we use a lariat.

 Colt Starting